BlueWinds/WarTechIIC/Flareups.md

 If the player accepts the contract, the "countdown" is immediately set to 0, and the next mission is set to begin tomorrow.
 They get a task in the timeline telling them when the next mission will occur.

-On the same interval as automatic force loss, every `daysBetweenMissions` days, the player will be offered a mission with nothing more than the mission name.
+On the same interval as automatic force loss, every few days, the player will be offered a mission with nothing more than the mission name.
 If they accept, they *must* drop - no accepting the mission and then backing out!
 If they complete the mission, then the faction they fought against loses between `combatForceLossMin` and `combatForceLossMax` points, and the player gets a `attackBonusPerHalfSkull * (difficulty of mission)` cbill bonus (or `raidBonusPerHalfSkull`).
 Their non-priority salvage is increased by `attackBonusSalvage` / `raidBonusSalvage`.

 If they don't accept the mission, fail it, or evac without completing it, their employer loses forces between `combatForceLossMin` and `combatForceLossMax` (equal to what the target would have taken if the player had succeeded).